So he said he would destroy them—Psalm 106:23, 30 NIV

 Standing in the Gap

-But in at least the two cases recorded here we see the difference an individual can make.
+But in at least the two cases recorded here, we see the difference an individual can make.
 Both Moses and Phinehas, by their actions, kept God’s wrath from destroying the people.
-Moses in particular is describes as standing in the gap before God.
-This pictures Moses standing in the middle of a breeched fortification wall, defending those behind him.
+Moses, in particular, is described as standing in the gap before God.
+This pictures Moses standing in the middle of a breached fortification wall, defending those behind him.
 And because Moses took that stand, God’s wrath was turned away from Israel.

 Are you willing to be a Moses, standing in the gap and contending for the souls of those around you?
 James tells us that “the prayer of a righteous person is powerful and effective” (Jam.
 5:16).
 Pray for your nation.
 Pray for those who lead it.
 And for those around you.
 Pray that there would be a spiritual awakening in our world today.
 A revival that would turn away God’s wrath.